gayathrilakkoju/Electricity-Consumption-Patterns-Using-Tableau/README.md

 ## 📄 **Documentation**

-The complete lifecycle of the project — from data transformation to dashboard storytelling — is documented in the `/8.
-Doc and Demo` folder.
+The complete lifecycle of the project — from data transformation to dashboard storytelling — is documented

-> 🔗 Click here to access the full documentation and design files.

 ---